How Fast Are My Emails Sent?

 How fast is the queue?

-The reason we recommend that you set up an external CRON JOB for 1-minute intervals is so that the queue runs as quickly as possible.
+The reason we recommend that you set up a cron-job for 1-minute intervals is so that the queue runs as quickly as possible.
 The queue processes events in batches, usually 50 at a time.

 Depending on the type of event, it could take less than a second to process a batch of 50 events, or it may take upwards of a minute.